differential-games/differential-space/README.md

 ### The map is empty
 If you just see an empty map, the game isn't connecting to the server properly.
 Ensure the server is running.
-If it is, port 8080 may be in use.
+If it is, port 8080 may be in use (the server should show an error on startup if this is the case).
 The game doesn't yet support modifying what port the server/client communicate through.

 ## TODO
 These are not in order.

-- **Color-blind support**.
-The color scheme should be deuteronamoly- and deuteranopia-friendly, and use shapes to indicate ownership as well as colors.
 - **Window resolution**.
 Allow setting the game window resolution.
 - **Linux and Mac installation**.
+I don't have access to Mac/Linux machines in quarantine, so I can't build for systems other than Windows. :/
 - **Rotation speed**.
 Allow configuring how quickly stars move.
-- **More players**.
-Support up to 16 players.
 - **Changing the port**
-To help resolve 'map is empty' error for players who want to use a different port.
+To help resolve 'map is empty' problem for players who want to use a different port than 8080.
+- **Planet status box**
+Not only will this help those with vision impairments, but it can help the game communicate its rules better.
+- **Planet names**
+This makes it easier to remember the lay of the map (especially as it is moving), and talk about it.
+- **Magnified mode**
+Enlarged sprites for those with vision impairments.
+Possibly toggleable on the keyboard?
+Zoom in on moused-over planet?

 ## Non-Goals
 This was a fun project to work on for my video series, but I'm not going to do much else on it.